tmslee/chessU/README.md

 ## multiplayer chess game platform

-TRY TO PLAY IN: https://www.playchessu.com/
+Try to sign up and play in: https://www.playchessu.com/

 - chess.js and chessboardjsx npm packages are being used
 - The connection between react client side and express server side is using socket.io.